10 of the best CRMs for project management

 9. TaskRay Project Management for Salesforce

-Suitable for: companies who use Salesforce and want to expand its project management functionalities
+Suitable for: companies who use Salesforce and want to expand their project management functionalities

 Reviewers like the visualization options TaskRay offers and how intuitive the software is to use - they were particularly impressed with the drag and drop and how easy it is to customize the software.
 Support was rated as first class.